exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 eXo Cloud Drive Connector API
 =============================

 Cloud Drive add-on supports various cloud providers via extensible Connector API.
 A connector it is a complex of Java interfaces implemented by the connector code and client scripts, pages, styles, other files connected together by conventions.
-Connector API allows develop connectors to new cloud providers withour changing the core code.
+Connector API allows develop connectors to new cloud providers without changing the core code.
 Cloud Drive add-on it is a [portal extension](http://docs.exoplatform.com/PLF40/PLFDevGuide.eXoPlatformExtensions.html) to Platform.
 Each _connector it is also a portal extension_ that depends on the core add-on extension.

 For existing embedded connectors check [connectors page](https://github.com/exo-addons/cloud-drive-extension/tree/master/connectors).